b-fuze/uptime/README.md

 ```

 ## Motivation
-I needed to use it on a system that didn't have `/proc`, was old, and getting
+I needed to use it on a target system that didn't have `/proc`, was old, and was not
-GNU's uptime library depedencies working on the target system wasn't worth the hassle.
+worth the hassle of getting the GNU `uptime` dependencies working.